camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/google-maps-platform.md

 ## Authentication

 In the **Authentication** section, set the relevant API key.
-See the [official documentation](https://cloud.google.com/docs/authentication/api-keys#create) for more information on creating an API key.
+Refer to the [official documentation](https://cloud.google.com/docs/authentication/api-keys#create) for more information on creating an API key.

 :::note
 We advise you to keep your authentications and secrets data safe and avoid exposing it in the BPMN XML file by creating a secret: